-The nature of cryptocurrency allows coin owners to send funds through thousands of wallets with almost instant settlement - at least with far greater speed than traditional wire transfers.
-While the movement of most cryptocurrencies is relatively easy to track with access to publicly distributed ledgers, transactions often remain pseudonymous as identifying the entity behind an address can be far from straightforward.
-An owner can even structure crypto into smaller amounts and distribute funds across several addresses and "one time use" wallets to make tracking more difficult.6 A bank that does not have blockchain analytics software in place to monitor cryptocurrency transactions tied to its financed business lines could easily overlook the potential downstream financing of sanctioned entities.
+In this working paper's first edition, Dennis was very accurate in describing the nature of cryptocurrency allowing coin owners to send funds through thousands of wallets with almost instant settlement - at least with far greater speed than traditional wire transfers.
+While the movement of most cryptocurrencies is relatively easy to track with access to publicly distributed ledgers, transactions often remain pseudonymous as identifying the entity behind an address can be far from straightforward and quite difficult.
+Owners can even structure crypto payments into smaller amounts and distribute funds across several addresses and "one time use" wallets to make tracking more difficult.7 A bank that does not have blockchain analytics software in place to monitor cryptocurrency transactions tied to its financed business lines could easily overlook the potential downstream financing of sanctioned entities.
 Privacy coins - an option preferred by privacy enthusiasts and illicit actors alike - afford the user complete anonymity.7 They provide users with hidden balances and wallet addresses that render their funds virtually untraceable.
 While many may prefer privacy coins such as Monero or Zcash for perfectly legitimate reasons, privacy coins are very attractive tools for entities looking to launder money or evade sanctions.
 When a financed business line decides to conduct business with a sanctioned entity, they need only falsify the invoice as the cryptocurrency is reported only as sent from a wallet.
 Therefore, no explanation or documentation is required to support the transfer of money as it is simply recorded from digital wallet to digital wallet.
 If the bank does not have adequate digital currency oversight controls in place, there will be no reason to investigate the transaction.